spenserblack/github-backend-lacks-url-validation/README.md

 ```html
 <input type="url">
 ```
-which *should* enforce a valid URL in the input.
+which tells the browser to enforce a valid URL in the input.
 But a quick usage of inspect element allows you to input a much wider range of values.